 Urge Congress to Invest in the Economic Futures of America’s Workers and Learners

-With your help, we can stop proposed federal cuts to education and workforce development programs
+With your help, we can prevent federal cuts to education and workforce development programs and strengthen investments in economic opportunity in America

-Jobs for the Future is calling on our partners throughout the learn and work ecosystem—employers, education and workforce development providers, civic and community leaders, and investors and entrepreneurs—to join us in encouraging Congress to strengthen education and workforce systems so that millions of Americans facing barriers to good jobs have access to high-quality choice-filled career pathways, skills-based learning experiences, and economic mobility supports—as outlined in our No Dead Ends campaign.
+Jobs for the Future is calling on on our partners throughout the learn and work ecosystem—employers, education and workforce development providers, civic and community leaders, and investors and entrepreneurs—to join us in encouraging Congress to preserve and increase funding for education and workforce develoment.
+JFF is leading an ambitous national policy campaign, called No Dead Ends, to expand access to high-quality postsecondary education and skills training, career navigation and transitional assistance, work-based learning, skills-driven approaches, and career pathways; and, strong federal investments is vital to modernizing these programs and driving economic success for people, businesses, and communities.

 - WIOA Title I formula funds for adults, dislocated workers, and youth